 Upon receipt of the official retirement notification, the department chair will write an official letter or email accepting the retirement.
 At a minimum, the letter will state “I accept your retirement effective XX/XX/XX.” and be signed and dated.

-The original retirement letter and a copy of the chair’s acceptance should be sent directly to Kim Snyder (COLA Dean’s Office, GEB 4.310; MC: G6000) The department should also send copies to other departments/centers where there are concurrent appointments, including zero time appointments.
+The original retirement letter and a copy of the chair’s acceptance will then be sent directly to Kim Snyder (COLA Dean’s Office, GEB 4.310; MC: G6000).
+The department will also send copies the letter to other departments/centers where the faculty member holds concurrent and/or courtesy appointments.